Northgate Theatre

 10 Northgate Plaza,

-The Northgate Theatre opened in September 1951 with 1,500 seats, and boasted Seattle’s largest staff of ushers and the country’s largest crying room.
-Built in a Northwest Indian motif, the theater was the anchor of the Northgate Shopping Center.
+The Northgate Theatre opened on September 28, 1951 with Jeanne Crain in “Take Care of My Little Girl” and Sally Forrest in “Hard, Fast and Beautiful”.
+Seating was provide on a stadium plan, with a raised stepped section at the rear.
+The Northgate Theatre boasted Seattle’s largest staff of ushers and the country’s largest crying room.
+The interior was decorated by interior designer Anthony B. Heinsbergen in a Northwest Indian motif, and the theatre was the anchor of the Northgate Shopping Center which had 80 retail units.

-Seattle’s Northgate Theatre, which is often regarded by some historians as the first shopping center movie house, went dark in 2002 and was demolished in December of 2005.
+Seattle’s Northgate Theatre, which is often regarded by some historians as the first shopping center movie house, went dark in 2002.

 This theater has been officially demolished.
 It turned to rubble last week.